 }

-Unlike props, by default, changing the data in the context does not result in a redraw.
+Unlike props, changing the data in the context does not result in a redraw by default.
 It's ideal when the data in the context is read-only.
 It's better to store modifiable data inside component states.
-However, if you really need to, it's possible to respond to a change of context.
+However, if you need to, it is possible to respond to a change of context.
 You can read more about this in the documentation.
-This feature is rarely used in application code, but various libraries are based on it.

 The Hexlet support team or other students will answer you.